kaltura/playkit-js-skip/README.md

   };

-  // config - in the media level - (needed just in case it is not returned from the KMC)
+  // 1.
+Config - in the media level - (needed just in case it is not returned from the KMC)

   // const kalturaPlayer = KalturaPlayer.setup(config);
   // kalturaPlayer.loadMedia({entryId: '0_wifqaipd'}, {